CMPUT301F24apiary/apiary/README.md

 # apiary

-There are 2 branches.
-The master branch is there just in case, this is the default branch where the work is being done.
+The purpose of the master branch is as a blank backup of the project, this is the default branch where the work is being done.